hikeventures/hikeventures.github.io/blogs/index.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/17120837402"><img src="https://farm8.staticflickr.com/7682/17120837402_693da2ee93_b.jpg" width="1024" height="499"></a>

-Hi im Anders.
 My blog, Facebook and Youtube is about adventure, the great outdoors and photography/film.
 There is a lot of pictures, small stories and gear.
 Im on the Woodland Ways two year bushcraft instructors course, an aspiring Mountain Leader and member of BMC and MCofS.
 REC2 certified and a very keen trekker.
-Im especially interested in the Scottish Highlands and will spend a lot of time over the next year, exploring these wonderful hills and making pictures and video while doing so.

-<a href="https://www.facebook.com/andersbrogaardadventures"><i class="fa fa-facebook"></i></a>  <a href="https://twitter.com/andersbrogaard"><i class="fa fa-twitter"></i></a>  <a href="https://instagram.com/andersbrogaardphoto/"><i class="fa fa-instagram"></i></a>  <a href="https://www.youtube.com/channel/UCCimG-eeJ31j_ihV5VTPJdg/videos"><i class="fa fa-youtube"></i></a>
+Im especially interested in the Scottish Highlands and will spend a lot of time over the next year, exploring these wonderful hills and making pictures and video while doing so. <a href="https://www.facebook.com/andersbrogaardadventures"><i class="fa fa-facebook"></i></a>  <a href="https://twitter.com/andersbrogaard"><i class="fa fa-twitter"></i></a>  <a href="https://instagram.com/andersbrogaardphoto/"><i class="fa fa-instagram"></i></a>  <a href="https://www.youtube.com/channel/UCCimG-eeJ31j_ihV5VTPJdg/videos"><i class="fa fa-youtube"></i></a>

 ### <a href="http://blackdogbicycling.blogspot.com">blackdogbicycling.blogspot.com</a>
 <a href="https://www.flickr.com/photos/90204224@N07/16971940099"><img src="https://farm9.staticflickr.com/8770/16971940099_42ddf02cac_o.jpg" width="640" height="480"></a>

 Hi, my name is Tom Boughton.
 This blog follows my journey.
 In 2013 I was depressed and quit my office job in London, bought a bicycle and a tent and set off east with only a vague idea of where and why.
 Two years and 25,000 kilometers later I've cycled over the Alps, through minefields in the Balkans and across the empty quarter in Oman.
 Pushed the bike through snow drifts in Wales and up 20% inclines in Armenia.
 Visited Alexander the Great's birth place and the remains of Persepolis that he burnt down in Iran.
 Dodged army patrols in Musandam and fought off aggressive macaques in Malaysia.
 I reached the southern tip of New Zealand and didn't want to stop so I haven't yet.
 All the while I have been wild camping under the stars and living cheap.
-Come along for the ride.
-<a href="https://twitter.com/gordon_comstock"><i class="fa fa-twitter"></i></a>
+Come along for the ride. <a href="https://twitter.com/gordon_comstock"><i class="fa fa-twitter"></i></a>

 ### <a href="https://markswalkingblog.wordpress.com">markswalkingblog.wordpress.com</a>
-Backpacker and wild camper with a love of mountains, forests and wild places.

-<a href="https://twitter.com/markswalking"><i class="fa fa-twitter"></i></a>
+Backpacker and wild camper with a love of mountains, forests and wild places. <a href="https://twitter.com/markswalking"><i class="fa fa-twitter"></i></a>

 ### <a href="http://www.keithfoskett.com">keithfoskett.com</a>
 Keith Foskett is a long distance hiker, writer and blogger.
 He has written three books - The Journey in Between about his hike on El Camino de Santiago in Spain.
 The Last Englishman follows him as he hikes the Pacific Crest Trail and his latest book, Balancing on Blue is his Appalachian Trail memoir.
 Based in England, his website also contains reports from some of the UK trails, as well as numerous gear reports, posts from all his major hikes and a host of other useful information.
-The site was voted Best Independent Walking Blog and his books have been shortlisted for numerous awards.

-<a href="https://twitter.com/KeithFoskett"><i class="fa fa-twitter"></i></a>  <a href="https://www.youtube.com/user/rampantapple"><i class="fa fa-youtube"></i></a>  <a href="https://www.facebook.com/pages/Keith-Foskett-Fozzie/270894196286427"><i class="fa fa-facebook"></i></a>
+The site was voted Best Independent Walking Blog and his books have been shortlisted for numerous awards. <a href="https://twitter.com/KeithFoskett"><i class="fa fa-twitter"></i></a>  <a href="https://www.youtube.com/user/rampantapple"><i class="fa fa-youtube"></i></a>  <a href="https://www.facebook.com/pages/Keith-Foskett-Fozzie/270894196286427"><i class="fa fa-facebook"></i></a>

 ### <a href="http://www.kernowoutdoors.com">kernowoutdoors.com</a>
 An outdoor blog including cycling, survival, outdoor tech and survival.
 It shows real life ideas and adventures and tests gears.
-Cornwall based but with a global footprint!

-<a href="https://www.facebook.com/Kernowoutdoors"><i class="fa fa-facebook"></i></a>  <a href="https://twitter.com/kernowoutdoors"><i class="fa fa-twitter"></i></a>  <a href="https://instagram.com/topmat/"><i class="fa fa-instagram"></i></a>
+Cornwall based but with a global footprint! <a href="https://www.facebook.com/Kernowoutdoors"><i class="fa fa-facebook"></i></a>  <a href="https://twitter.com/kernowoutdoors"><i class="fa fa-twitter"></i></a>  <a href="https://instagram.com/topmat/"><i class="fa fa-instagram"></i></a>

 ### <a href="http://www.thebimbler.co.uk">thebimbler.co.uk</a>
 <a href="https://www.flickr.com/photos/90204224@N07/18466301726"><img src="https://c1.staticflickr.com/1/289/18466301726_0fa2df5ea8_b.jpg" width="1024" height="575" alt="Hammock"></a>
-The Bimbler Photo Blog is all about low octane adventure in South West UK with an emphasis on stopping to soak up the environment and eating snacks!

-<a href="https://www.facebook.com/theBimbler"><i class="fa fa-facebook"></i></a>  <a href="https://twitter.com/The_Bimbler"><i class="fa fa-twitter"></i></a>  <a href="https://instagram.com/topmat/"><i class="fa fa-instagram"></i></a>
+The Bimbler Photo Blog is all about low octane adventure in South West UK with an emphasis on stopping to soak up the environment and eating snacks! <a href="https://www.facebook.com/theBimbler"><i class="fa fa-facebook"></i></a>  <a href="https://twitter.com/The_Bimbler"><i class="fa fa-twitter"></i></a>  <a href="https://instagram.com/topmat/"><i class="fa fa-instagram"></i></a>

 ### <a href="http://onepaceforward.com">onepaceforward.com</a>
 <img src="https://farm4.staticflickr.com/3736/19978123638_64d435d118_b.jpg" width="960" height="720" alt="Copyright by onepaceforward.com">

-One Pace Forward is blog for hiking, adventure, travels, history & more, both in the UK and beyond.
-<a href="https://www.facebook.com/onepaceforward"><i class="fa fa-facebook"></i></a>  <a href="https://twitter.com/onepaceforward"><i class="fa fa-twitter"></i></a>
+One Pace Forward is blog for hiking, adventure, travels, history & more, both in the UK and beyond. <a href="https://www.facebook.com/onepaceforward"><i class="fa fa-facebook"></i></a>  <a href="https://twitter.com/onepaceforward"><i class="fa fa-twitter"></i></a>

 ## United States

 ### <a href="http://www.adventuretykes.com">adventuretykes.com</a>

 <a href="https://www.flickr.com/photos/90204224@N07/16967505087"><img src="https://farm8.staticflickr.com/7689/16967505087_21907bf92d_b.jpg" width="1024" height="768"></a>
 Helping to inspire and motivate parents to get outside with their tykes.
-Find resources on hiking, camping, backpacking and mountain biking as a family along with gear reviews, tips/ideas and giveaways.

-<a href="https://www.facebook.com/adventuretykes"><i class="fa fa-facebook"></i></a>  <a href="https://twitter.com/alocalwander"><i class="fa fa-twitter"></i></a>  <a href="https://instagram.com/alocalwander"><i class="fa fa-instagram"></i></a>
+Find resources on hiking, camping, backpacking and mountain biking as a family along with gear reviews, tips/ideas and giveaways. <a href="https://www.facebook.com/adventuretykes"><i class="fa fa-facebook"></i></a>  <a href="https://twitter.com/alocalwander"><i class="fa fa-twitter"></i></a>  <a href="https://instagram.com/alocalwander"><i class="fa fa-instagram"></i></a>

 ### <a href="http://www.alocalwander.com">alocalwander.com</a>
-Encouraging families to get outdoors together through our family adventures in hiking, camping, and other things.

-<a href="http://facebook.com/alocalwander"><i class="fa fa-facebook"></i></a>  <a href="https://twitter.com/AdventureTykes"><i class="fa fa-twitter"></i></a>  <a href="https://instagram.com/AdventureTykes"><i class="fa fa-instagram"></i></a>
+Encouraging families to get outdoors together through our family adventures in hiking, camping, and other things. <a href="http://facebook.com/alocalwander"><i class="fa fa-facebook"></i></a>  <a href="https://twitter.com/AdventureTykes"><i class="fa fa-twitter"></i></a>  <a href="https://instagram.com/AdventureTykes"><i class="fa fa-instagram"></i></a>

 ### <a href="http://www.packraft.org">packraft.org</a>
 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/22903055653/in/dateposted-public/" title="American Packrafting Association"><img src="https://farm6.staticflickr.com/5623/22903055653_5b71ac331b_o.png" width="383" height="304" alt="American Packrafting Association"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>